vyomasystems-lab/riscv-ctb-challenge-hassanraza-10x/challenge_level3/riscv_dv_coverage/README.md

 ### Issue2 (CRITICAL error)

-This error hindered the generation of the random test and an issue is already opened on riscv-dv repository [issue-928](https://github.com/chipsalliance/riscv-dv/issues/928) which means a test including conditonal and unconditional jumps instructions (and might be some other as well) is not possible with this generator as of now.
+This error hindered the generation of the random test and an issue is already opened on riscv-dv repository [issue-928](https://github.com/chipsalliance/riscv-dv/issues/928) which means a test including conditional and unconditional jumps instructions (and might be some other as well) is not possible with this generator as of now.

 ![error 3](/images/image%20(6).png)

 ### Workaround

 In order to extract the coverage, only the spike log was needed.
-Therefore, **AAPG** has been used as a subsitute of **riscv-dv generator** to generate the random test.
-The reason for choosing **AAPG** lies in the follwing facts:
+Therefore, **AAPG** has been used as a substitute of **riscv-dv generator** to generate the random test.
+The reason for choosing **AAPG** lies in the following facts:

 1. **AAPG** is very very fast as compared with the **riscv-dv generator**.
 2. Using **AAPG**, any conditional and unconditional instructions can be easily generated.